What is Business Intelligence (BI)?

 BI – The Process

-- Data sets are designed and prepared for data analysis, often by creating data analysis models
+- Data preparation: Data sets are organised and prepared for analysis.
+This often involves creating data models that will be used during the analysis stage.

-- Data analysts run queries against the data sets or models
+- Running queries: Data analysts run queries on these data sets or models to extract meaningful information.

 BI Jobs and Roles – Data Engineers